arskiir/console-games/README.md

 # console games

 A hobby project for console games.
 New games are coming, hopefully 🙂🙂🙂.

-And I'm open for contributions.
+Or you want to write some Rust?
+Help me out by adding a game of your choice!!!
+See [Contribution](#contribution) section for more details.

 ## Usage